nabilseid/athenaSQL/README.md

 New column is used when creating an EXTERNAL table.
 It requires both column name and data type to create new column.
 We can use `nCol()` function to create new column.

-Data types are imported from `adflow.sql.column_type`.
+Data types are imported from `athenaSQL.column_type`.
 Supported data types are

 - `boolean`
 - `tinyint`